 A simple way to visualize this data is tot plot individuals to amounts.
 Colours reflect the province (click to enlarge):

 As it can be seen, there is a fairly uniform distribution across the lowest amounts, with few outliers to the right.
-Not surprisingly Ontario is the most frequent.
+Not surprisingly Ontario is, again, the most frequent.
 Ontario and BC represent most of the points at the right side.
-It is surprising to see the absence of Alberta there (its highest is 33k).

 Here is a breakdown of the 4 big ones:

 I present the results arranged by University.
 Each vertical column is a university; they have been sorted by province.
 Each point in the plot is a recipient.
 The colour of the point represents the type of grant (1 to 5 years).
 Most are 5 years, with few being 1 year (what I call probation grant: they either have faith you can do significantly better next year, or they are giving you a warning signal).

 The median across the country was $20k per year (in the spirit of disclosure mine is $24k–2011).

 The boxplots are a simpler way to compare universities and are overlayed on the data.
 I have removed outliers from them to avoid confusion with the data points.
 Of course, if you have paid attention to your stats courses you will know that boxplots are good when the data is normally distributed (which I don’t assume it is).
 Hence their use in this data is flawed, but they are still useful.